Humfrys & Symonds are contracted with the Legal Aid Agency to provide advice on family matters under the Legal Aid scheme.

 LEGAL AID AND DIVORCE OR SEPARATION

-If you are a victim of domestic violence and are divorcing or separating from an abusive partner, you may be able to get Legal Aid to help with divorce proceedings or matters such as child contact or sharing money or property.
+If you are a victim of domestic abuse and are divorcing or separating from an abusive partner, you may be able to get Legal Aid to help with divorce proceedings or matters relating to children or assets.

 LEGAL AID AND FAMILY MEDIATION